Economy tracker: InflationContinue reading the main story Latest news:

 - If the annual rate has risen from 3% to 4% from one month to the next, prices are rising at a faster rate

-- If the rate is said has fallen - say from 3% to 2% - prices of the things we buy are still higher, but have not increased by as much
+- If the rate has fallen - say from 3% to 2% - prices of the things we buy are still higher, but have not increased by as much

 - If the percentage rate is negative - for example, -1% - then prices are 1% cheaper than a year ago